-Amber Freed is raising $1,000,000 to cure her son of a rare neurological disease called SLC6A1.
+Amber Freed is raising $4,000,000 to cure her son, and others, of a rare neurological disease called SLC6A1.
+Every dollar counts.

 After 2 years of IVF, Maxwell and Riley Freed were born on March 27, 2017 and made us the most happy people on the planet.
 In an instant, our lives were filled with purpose while we counted two sets of 10 tiny fingers and 10 tiny toes.
 We were ecstatic, content, and life was perfect.

 At around 4 months, we noticed that Maxwell wasn’t progressing like Riley.
 Maxwell showed intent, but could not use his hands and could barely move.
 Well-meaning family and friends reassured us that everything was fine but mother’s intuition said differently.

 Riley’s milestones became bittersweet as it felt like Maxwell was slipping away in my arms.
 I was helpless.
 My fear turned to sheer panic as doctors desperately searched for answers along with us.

 In May, my husband and I were led to a cold, sterile diagnosis room at Children’s Hospital where doctors confirmed the unspeakable.
 Maxwell had a rare, sad, and completely unfair genetic disease that was essentially wreaking havoc on his neurological system.
 The disease is too rare for a formal name and is only known by the gene – SLC6A1.